emlai/emregex/README.md

 2. Run `cmake -G "Unix Makefiles" .` to generate a build system.
 3. Run `make` to build everything.
 This will generate an `emregex` executable in the project root directory.
-4. Run `make test` to run the tests.
+4. Run `ctest --output-on-failure` to run the tests, reporting any errors in case of test failure. `make test` can also be used to run the tests, but it doesn't print any error messages for failing test cases.

 ## Usage